YelenaMerzlyakova/Guerilla/README.md

 INSTALLATION

-All you have to do is download the directory and open it via your IDE and just start to adjust and adapt it to your own desires.
+All you have to do is download the directory and open it via your IDE and just start to adjust and adapt to your own desire.